google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/step-code.markdown

 collection: breakpoints
 key-takeaways:
   tldr:
-    - Stepping through code allows you to observe issues before or while they happen.
+    - Stepping through code allows you to observe issues before or while they happen and test out changes through live editing during a pause.
-    - Stepping is superior to console logging, as the data is already stale the moment it arrives in the console.
+    - Prefer stepping over console logging, as logged data is already stale the moment it arrives in the console.
-    - Stepping allows you to trial changes through live editing during a pause.
+    - Enable the "Async call stack" feature to gain greater visibility into the call stack of asynchronous functions.
+    - Blackbox scripts to hide third-party code from your call stacks.
+    - Use named functions rather than anonymous ones to improve call stack readability.
 remember:
   note-tbd:
     - TBD note.